 To achieve our operating and strategic goals, we will need to, among other things, reduce the per unit manufacturing cost of our instruments.
 Manufacturing our instruments involves complex processes, and depends on the skills and experience of our manufacturing personnel.
 For example, we had previously experienced delays in the scale-up of our manufacturing process when producing our first commercial units of the G4, and we have since improved this process.
 We may in the future experience delays or low manufacturing yields for our products.
 In addition, we will need to continually focus on reducing the per unit manufacturing cost of our products, which cannot be fully achieved without increasing the volume of components that we purchase in order to take advantage of volume-based pricing discounts, improving our manufacturing efficiency or increasing our volumes to leverage manufacturing overhead costs.
 For example, gross margin for the year ended December 31, 2023 was negative as a result of both additional incentives we provided to certain customers for their early adoption of the G4 sequencing platform, as well as higher direct costs for warranty and "white-glove" services to our initial customers, and we will need to improve our gross margins in the future, which we may be unable to achieve.
-If we are unable to improve our manufacturing efficiency and instrument reliability and reduce our manufacturing overhead costs per unit, our ability to achieve profitability will be severely constrained.
+We may, for example, continue to offer additional incentives for certain customers who early-adopt the G4 or the G4X.
+If we are unable to improve our direct costs, service costs, manufacturing efficiency and instrument reliability and reduce our manufacturing overhead costs per unit, our ability to achieve profitability will be severely constrained.
 Any increase in manufacturing volumes is dependent upon a corresponding increase in sales of our products and services.
 Our costs may also significantly increase as a result of inflation, and we may not be able to offset those higher costs by increasing our prices to our customers.
-The occurrence of one or more factors that negatively impact the manufacturing or sales of our products and services or reduce our manufacturing efficiency may prevent us from achieving our desired reduction in manufacturing costs, which woul
+The occurrence of one or more factors that negatively impact the manufacturing or sales of our